Hi Careers NZ

 The good news is that there are many simple, everyday ways to get the kind of experience employers like to see on a CV.

 - Get involved with your community.
 They may groan when you make them peel all those potatoes on the marae or fundraise for school, but it's this kind of community involvement that sparks interest from employers.
-Helping out shows employers your child can be relied on by others to get things done.
+Helping out shows employers your young person can be relied on by others to get things done.

 - Enter school competitions.
 School competitions, such as the Young Enterprise Scheme, develop thinking and resilience skills – experience that employers are excited to see on a CV.